crouton80/16x16-Webpage/README.txt

-In this project, I’ll be creating a pretty neat toy for  my portfolio to flex my DOM manipulation skills.
-I'm going to build a browser version of something between a sketchpad and an Etch-A-Sketch.
+I've built a browser version of something between a sketchpad and an Etch-A-Sketch.
 This tool is best used to create minimalist pixel art.